Microsoft/go/eng/doc/fips/README.md

 FIPS mode is normally determined at runtime, but the `requirefips` build tag can be used to make a program always require FIPS mode and panic if FIPS mode can't be enabled for any reason.

+> [!NOTE]
+> Since Go 1.24, one can achieve the same effect by setting `GOFIPS140=latest` when building the program.
+> This is the recommended way to build a program that always requires FIPS mode, as it uses the the same mechanism as upstream Go.

 Most programs aren't expected to use this tag.
 Determining FIPS mode at runtime is normal for FIPS compliant applications.
 This allows the same binary to be deployed to run in both FIPS compliant contexts and non-FIPS contexts, and allows it to be bundled with other binaries that can also run in both contexts.
 However, in some situations, compile-time `requirefips` is desirable:

-- Dependence on environment variables like `GOFIPS` in any way may be undesirable.
+- Dependence on environment variables like `GODEBUG` in any way may be undesirable.
 - The program's documentation can state it will always run in FIPS mode without any nuance about environment variables.
 - If the program is used by someone unfamiliar with the system they're configuring, the panic will help catch mistakes before they become a problem.